-Direct project-related costs incurred during the project performance period specified in the grant agreement may be eligible for reimbursement and must be supported by appropriate documentation.
-Indirect costs and costs incurred outside of the project performance period are not eligible for reimbursement.
-However, indirect costs that can be directly attributable to project such as accounting and personnel services for employees working on the project, are eligible with proper documentation.
-General operating overhead costs such as utilities, rent, and maintenance are not eligible.
+Direct project-related costs and indirect costs that can be directly tied to the capital project that are incurred during the project performance period specified in the grant agreement are eligible for reimbursement and/or used for match.
+All eligible costs must be supported by appropriate documentation, including but not limited to timesheets for in-house labor.
+Costs incurred outside of the project performance period are not eligible for reimbursement.
+General overhead costs such as rent, utilities and office equipment/supplies are not eligible for reimbursement.